cmbrite/EventTrackerProject/README.md

 # Implementation
 </h2>

-Currently access to the functionality of this application is limited to Postman. <br> The paths to execute the various available features are as follows:<hr>
+The backend of this application is implemented using Java while the front end is a dynamic webpage using JavaScript and HTMl.
+Full functionality of this application takes place on one page which changes based on user input. <br> The paths to execute the various available features are as follows:<hr>

 <table>
   <tr>